 There you go.
 You will no longer get automatically logged into your Google account when using Google services.

-Now that you have connected and switched your Chrome profile to associate with the new Google account, you are all set to remove your other Google account from Chrome; keep reading.
+Now that you have connected and switched your Chrome profile to associate with the new Google account, you are all set to delete your other Google account from Chrome; keep reading.

 How to Delete a Google Account from the Chrome Desktop (Windows/Mac)